sez11a/liferay-docs-commerce/developer/articles/70-new-product-type.markdown

         }
     }

-The `getLabel` method provides a name for the new tab on the frontend.
-You must have a `Language.properties` file containing a language key for appropriate string (`sample` in the example above).
+The `getLabel` method provides a name for the new tab on the front-end.
+You must have a `Language.properties` file containing a language key for the appropriate string (`sample` in the example above).
 For more details on the above methods, see
 [Screen Navigation Framework](/develop/tutorials/-/knowledge_base/7-1/screen-navigation-framework).

 Finally, include the following references: